pwndoc-ng/pwndoc-ng/docs/vulnerabilities.md

 For import, the Serpico format is also accepted allowing easier transition or just to have a default set of vulnerabilities.

+### Pre-populate pwndoc-ng with vulnerabilities

+There is a repo (https://github.com/JulianGR/OWASP_WSTG_ASVS) with a spreadsheet with a lot of common vulnerabilities, taken from OWASP's WSTG and ASVS.
+If you want your pwndoc-ng to have such vulnerabilites, download the spreadsheet, and run the script `parse_wstg.py`.
+This will produce a json (also included in the files of the project) that you can import.

 ## Merge

 It's possible to merge vulnerabilities for cases where 2 different vulnerabilities exist for 2 different languages.
 The goal is to avoid duplicates and better multilanguage management.